Health Library

 Causes

-Raynaud phenomenon is called "primary" when it is not linked to another disorder.
+When Raynaud phenomenon is a primary condition, meaning it occurs by itself and not in association with other diseases, it is referred to as Raynaud disease.
 It most often begins in women younger than age 30.
-Secondary Raynaud phenomenon is linked to other conditions and usually occurs in people who are over age 30.
+Secondary Raynaud phenomenon is when the condition is linked to other conditions and can occur at any age.

 Common causes of secondary Raynaud phenomenon are: